Updated: May 28, 2024

 Background Colors

-Background and Grouped Background contain primary, secondary, and tertiary variants that help to convey a hierarchy of information.
+The iOS design system defines two sets of dynamic background colors — Background and Grouped Background — each of which contains primary, secondary, and tertiary variants that help to convey a hierarchy of information.
+They are made up of neutral colors including shades of grey, all the way from white to black, depending on the color mode.
 Use these variants to indicate hierarchy in the following ways:

 • Primary for the overall view